Jim Bateman: Political career

 He was a long-serving member of the Labour Party, deeply involved at its organisational level.
 He sat for many years on Labour's National Executive, and twice served as the party's Vice-President.
 Bateman proved to be an effective administrator particularly as he was free from the maelstrom of party politics which other party office holders (who were mostly MPs) were subject to.
 Bateman stood for President in 1964 on the retirement of Martyn Finlay but was beaten by Norman Kirk by 401 votes to 106.

 In 1953 Bateman won a seat on the Wellington City Council on a Labour ticket, aged only 28 he was the youngest councillor elected for decades.
 He held a seat for three terms until 1962 when he decided not to seek re-election.
 On the council he chaired the staff committee.
 Upon his retirement from the council, Bateman cited the increasing amount of time required to participate in council and balancing that with his career and family as the reason for his early withdrawal (aged only 37).

 Bateman later became a member of the Wellington Harbour Board, which met less frequently.
 He was elected in 1965 and served three years on the board until 1968.

+In 1979 he was awarded a gold badge for long service to the Labour Party.

 Later life and death

+He was a member of the Winston Churchill Memorial Trust board until retiring in 1982.
 In the 1986 New Year Honours, Bateman was appointed an Officer of the Order of the British Empire, in recognition of his service as principal of Central Institute of Technology.

 Bateman died in Wellington of cancer on 20 October 1987, aged 62 years, and his ashes were buried at Karori Cemetery.
+He was survived by his wife and their three children.